Ida: Body Of College Professor Swept Away In Floodwaters Recovered In Westchester

 The two were trying to get home from Iona College in New Rochelle to Rye Brook on Thursday, Sept 2 when they were swept down the Blind Brook Creek from their vehicle.

-A body found on a guide rail, pinned against a utility pole in Purchase at Lincoln Avenue and Brookside Way was later identified as that of Ken Bailie.
+A body found in Purchase at Lincoln Avenue and Brookside Way was later identified as that of Ken Bailie, authorities said.

 Rye Brook Police notified the Harrison Police Department that a contractor discovered what appeared to be the remains of the victim under a displaced and partially destroyed bridge, not far from where her husband was found.